GMSoudersJr/portfolio/README.md

 ### Check it out live
 [geraldsouders.com](http://geraldsouders.com)

-Any comments / criticisms would be gladly appreciated
+Any comments / criticisms would be appreciated